 Opening a New Account

-Accounts can be opened as individual, joint, custodial, or trust accounts.
+Accounts can be opened as individual, joint, custodial, or trust accounts (with or without EIN).
 As stated on the online application,

 By choosing "eCheck", when completing the new account application, Presidential will draft a physical check to transfer funds from another bank account in your name at any other bank, anywhere in the United States, to make your initial deposit. eChecks can only be used to draft funds from a checking account.